 Experiment to see how your skin will react and what’s the right combination for you.
 The castor oil will make your skin drier and the other oils will make your skin oily, this is why you might have to try a few times before you find the right combination for you.
 It is important that you use both the castor oil and a nourishing oil.

-I suggest you start by mixing these in smaller quantities and once you figure out what’s right for you, you can make bigger batch and just keep it in your bathroom.
+I suggest you start by mixing these in smaller quantities and once you figure out what’s right for you, you can make a bigger batch and just keep it in your bathroom.
 You can start by using this oil cleansing method to clean your mascara and then move onto using it on your entire face.

-Keep in mind that if your skin has a lot of toxin build up you might breakout for the first week or so while your skin is clearing out.
+Keep in mind that if your skin has a lot of toxin build-up you might breakout for the first week or so while your skin is clearing out.
 This is a good sign, you want all those impurities out.
 If it persists for longer than 2 weeks and your skin is looking worse, then experiment with another oil ratio.
 As I said before, that has never happened to me but each skin type is different.

 Don’t be scared to try.
 Your skin will look and feel so much healthier!

-So, does oil really clean and is it safe to put on my face?
+Does oil really clean and is it safe to put on my face?

 Oil dissolves oil.
-“The basic concept of this skin care and cleansing method is that the oil used to massage your skin will dissolve the oil that has hardened with impurities and found itself stuck in your pores.” (source)
+“The basic concept of this skincare and cleansing method is that the oil used to massage your skin will dissolve the oil that has hardened with impurities and found itself stuck in your pores.” (source)

-“By using the right oils, you can cleanse your pores of dirt and bacteria naturally, gently and effectively, while replacing the dirty oil with beneficial ones extracted from natural botanicals, vegetables and fruit that heal, protect and nourish your skin.
-When done properly and consistently, the OCM can clear the skin from issues like oily skin, dry skin, sensitive skin, blackheads, whiteheads and other problems caused by mild to moderate acne–while leaving your skin healthy, balanced and properly moisturized.” (source)
+“By using the right oils, you can cleanse your pores of dirt and bacteria naturally, gently and effectively, while replacing the dirty oil with beneficial ones extracted from natural botanicals, vegetables, and fruit that heal, protect and nourish your skin.
+When done properly and consistently, the OCM can clear the skin from issues like oily skin, dry skin, sensitive skin, blackheads, whiteheads, and other problems caused by mild to moderate acne–while leaving your skin healthy, balanced and properly moisturized.” (source)